 parent_beacon_block_root: Root

-The blockchain object is extended to track the last computed state root:
+The BlockChain object tracks the last computed state root:

 class BlockChain: